-When looking at a 12-lead ECG, there are a few logistics that must be known.
-First of all, the standard 12-lead ECG is a 10 second strip.
-The bottom one or two lines will be a full “rhythm strip” of a specific lead spanning the whole 10 seconds of the ECG.
-Other leads will only span about 2.5 seconds.
+When looking at a 12-lead ECG, a few logistics must be understood.
+First, the standard 12-lead ECG is a 10-second strip.
+The bottom one or two lines will be a full “rhythm strip” of a specific lead, spanning the whole 10 seconds of the ECG.
+Other leads will span only about 2.5 seconds.

 Each ECG is divided by large boxes and small boxes to help measure times and distances.
-Each large box is 0.20 seconds.
-There are five small boxes in each large box, thus each small box is 0.04 seconds.
-The below images depicts each of these:
+Each large box represents 0.20 seconds, and there are five small boxes in each large box, thus each small box is equivalent to 0.04 seconds.
+The image below depicts each of these.